The 15 Best Pizzas In Brisbane

 Superfly Pizza

-At first glance, the menu may seem a little small.
-However, this is because they have crafted a small range of pizzas that boast only the finest toppings and ingredients.
+At first glance, the Superfly menu may seem a little small.
+However, this is because they have crafted a niche range of Pizzas that boast only the finest toppings and ingredients.

-Get excited vegans!
-Finally here’s a pizza place that caters for you.
-The Veggie Watts option hits plant-based out of the park with eggplant, capsicum, zucchini, basil, olives and a tahini swirl.
+Also, get excited vegans!
+Finally, here’s a Pizza place that caters for you and doesn’t tone-down the flavours.
+The Veggie Watts option hits plant-based out of the park with Eggplant, Capsicum, Zucchini, Basil, Olives and a Tahini swirl.

 Now don’t freak out vegetarians.
 Superfly Pizza has just as much love for you.
-For vegetarians, there is also the option of the pumpkin pizza that comes topped with rocket, thyme, blue cheese, mozzarella and honey.
+For vegetarians, there is the irresistible option of the Pumpkin Pizza that comes topped with Rocket, Thyme, Blue Cheese, Mozzarella and Honey – as well as Pumpkin, of course.

-The pizza here is lovingly crafted, ethically prepared and served with a smile.
+The Pizza here is lovingly crafted, ethically prepared and served with a smile.
+Heck, the folks here even do Happy Hour food.

 Are you vegan and find it hard to track down places to dine?
 See our Ultimate Vegan and Vegetarian Eating Guide.